-The right to consent to disclosures of personally identifiable information in the student's education records, except to the extent that federal and state law authorize disclosure without consent.
+The right to consent to disclosures of personally identifi able information in the student's education records, except able information in the student's education records, except to the extent that federal and state law authorize disclosure without consent.
 The exceptions are stated in 34 CFR 99.31, Family Educational Rights and Privacy Act regulations; Sec.
-9528, PL107-110, No Child Left Behind Act of 2001; and section 118.125(2)(a) to (m) and sub.
-(2m), Wisconsin Statutes.
+9528, PLIO7-110, No Child Left Behind Act of 2001; and section 118.125(2)(a) to (m) and sub.
+(2m).
+Wisconsin Statutes.
 One exception that permits disclosure without consent is disclosures to school officials with legitimate educational interests.
-A school official is a person employed by the district as an administrator, supervisor, instructor, or support staff member (including health or medical staff and law enforcement unit personnel); a person serving on the school board; a person or company with whom the district has contracted to perform a special task (such as an attorney, auditor, medical consultant, or therapist); or a parent or student serving on an official committee, such as a disciplinary or grievance committee, or assisting another school official in performing his or her tasks.
+A school official is a person employed by the district as an administrator, supervi-sor, instructor, or support staff member (including health or medical staff and law enforcement unit personnel); a person serving on the school board; a person or company with whom the district has contracted to perform a special with whom the district has contracted to perform a special task (such as an attorney, auditor, medical consultant, or therapist); or a parent or student serving on an official committee, such as a disciplinary or grievance committee, committee, such as a disciplinary or grievance committee, or assisting another school official in performing his or her tasks.
 A school official has a legitimate educational interest if the official needs to review an education record in order to fulfill his or her professional responsibility.
-Upon request, the district discloses education records without consent to officials of another school district in which a student seeks or intends to enroll.
-Also the district discloses "directory data" without consent, unless the parent notifies the district that it may not be released without prior parental consent.
+Upon request, the district discloses education records without consent to officials of another school district in which a student seake, or intends to nextl.
+Also the district in which a a student seeks or intends to enroll.
+Also the district dis-closes "directory data" without consent, unless the parent notifies the district that it may not be released without prior parental consent.